Gone from My Sight

 Kodiak (July 2000-August 2017)

 “If love could have saved you, You would have lived forever!”

-Kodiak arrived to his new home having spent his first few months with his cat family of 17 cats in a cattery .
+Kodiak arrived to his new home having spent his first few months with his cat family of 17 cats in a cattery.
 He was very scared because he was the only one there.
-He immediately hid in the basement for 4 days and eventually came out to meet his new Mom, Shirley.
-His behaviour was very tentative because of his loneliness.
+He immediately hid in the basement for 4 days and eventually came out meet his new Mom, Shirley.
+His behavior was very tentative because of his loneliness.
 Shirley recognized this and called the breeder asking her if she had another cat that Kodiak could spend time with.
 Immediately, Cougrrr, his sister was selected to be his forever partner.
 When she arrived with much more confidence, out the kennel door she came walked over to Kodiak and rubbed his nose.
-The grooming started and Kodiak changed to a kitty who was happy with his new friend, His sister, Cougrrr.
+The grooming started and Kodiak changed to a kitty who was happy with his new friend, his sister, Cougrrr.

-“Please don’t let the cat our whatever he tells you!”
+“Please don’t let the cat out whatever he tells you!”

 Seymour (November 2011-August 2017)

 Seymour was found under a bush by his future “brother”, Alex.
 He was taken home and Shelley fell in love with him.
 Even Martin had a soft spot for Seymour as his reputation on the street became well known.
 Over the years Seymour would visit us with various war wounds.
 His favourite activity was to avoid staying in at night in order to keep the neighbourhood cats in line.

 He came in recently having met something much bigger than another cat.
 Something that had cause a major injury to his abdomen.
 Unfortunately, the decision was made to say goodbye to Seymour, but his memories will remain much longer because of his personality.